LAUNCH OF 2018 SADC MEDIA AWARDS COMPETITION

 c) All media practitioners who are SADC nationals may enter the competition, except those in institutions contracted by SADC and the SADC Secretariat staff;

-d) All works entering the competition should be in one of the SADC working languages, i.e. English, Portuguese, French and any national indigenous language of the SADC Region and should be submitted as they were published/broadcast (newspaper cutting, websites, magazines, audio CDs or video cassettes/DVDs, newsletters;
+d) All works entering the competition should be in one of the SADC working languages, i.e. English, Portuguese, French and any national indigenous language of the SADC Region and should be submitted together with the transcript in one of the three SADC working languages, i.e. English, French and Portuguese.
+These should be published/broadcast (newspaper cutting, websites, magazines, audio CDs, USB and newsletters;

 e) Entries are invited from the following categories:

-i) Print Journalism: comprising features/articles published in newspapers, newsletters, website, magazines;
+i) Print Journalism: comprising features/articles published in newspapers, newsletters, websites, magazines;

 ii) Radio Journalism: comprising broadcast material;